-The School Council would like to remind you that Wednesday has been agreed as ‘Treat Day’ when children can have a small bar of chocolate or crisps in their packed lunch.
+The School Council would like to remind you that Wednesday has been agreed as ‘Treat Day’ when children are allowed a maximum of two child-sized treats in their packed lunch.
+This may be a small bar of chocolate and a packet of crisps.

 In addition, our Food in School Policy requests that parents do not include the following items in packed lunches:

 - Any food containing nuts - Mayespark are a nut-free school

 - Fried food

 - Crisps or any packeted savoury snacks high in salt and fat

 - Sweet cakes, e.g. sugary cakes, doughnuts

 Mayespark School Council would like to remind parents and children that it is important to have a healthy packed lunch each day.

 Here are some ideas and tips to help: